QuickBooks: Easy Steps to Unmatch a Transaction

 Options after Unmatching Transactions

 Once a transaction is unmatched in QuickBooks, this opens up a few options to rectify the error properly.
 The payment amount can be put against the correct invoice through a journal entry.
 A credit can also be issued and applied against outstanding dues if paid twice.
-In case of incorrect bill matching, adjusting entries alters liability records accurately.
-Having choices makes it possible to resolve mismatches completely per each unique situation.

 Conclusion